 Why am I writing a blog?
 Well, there are a few reasons:

-- To write-up the various technologies I work with, allowing me to further my understanding and to learn from myself when I inevitably forget it two weeks later
+- To write about the various technologies I work with.
+The aim is to further my understanding and learn from myself when I inevitably forget everything two weeks later

 - To provide some help to others struggling in the same places I have